 1966: Texas garage rock band The 13th Floor Elevators released their debut album, The Psychedelic Sounds of the 13th Floor Elevators.
 The album’s cover is cited by many to be the first use of the word “psychedelic” in reference to the music within.
 Two other groups to release music using the term that year were New York bands The Blue Magoos with their debut album, Psychedelic Lollipop, and The Deep with their first album, Psychedelic Moods.

 1966: Chicago band The Cryan’ Shames released their debut album, Sugar and Spice.

-1967: Jimi Hendrix jammed with John Mayall’s Bluesbreakers, standing in briefly for Mick Taylor, at Klooks Kleek, London.
+1967: Jimi Hendrix jammed with John Mayall’s Bluesbreakers, standing in briefly for Mick Taylor, at Klooks Kleek in London.

 1967: Hair, advertised as the American tribal love rock musical, opened off-Broadway at Joseph Papp’s Public Theater at New York’s East Village.
 The production eventually moved onto Broadway for a successful run.

 1969: After being banned from the US for five years, the Kinks were finally able to launch a tour in the States, starting at the Fillmore East in New York City opening for Spirit.
 The band previously had trouble getting permits from the American Federation of Musicians after they appeared on the NBC variety show Hullabaloo in 1966 without filing the proper paperwork, and for what was considered “unprofessional conduct” since the band’s members often fought onstage.

 1969: Led Zeppelin began their fourth US tour with two shows at New York’s Carnegie Hall.